SringayKeno/Real_Estate/README.md

 <img width="423" alt="Screenshot (508)" src="https://user-images.githubusercontent.com/102890151/189780731-be60bcb1-0b7d-4e86-aad9-6f10803c573f.png"><img width="400" alt="Screenshot (405)" src="https://user-images.githubusercontent.com/102890151/189780736-39eefa62-272b-454b-a1f8-5fea54dc9ea6.png">

-#### Counties below 60,000 in average July home value
+#### Counties below 90,000 in Average July Home Values

-This visual (below) shown all the states and the number of counties where the average home values ae below $60,000.
+This visual (below) shown all the states and the number of counties where the average home values ae below $90,000.
 Arkansas, Ilinois and Oklahoma had the most, followed by Kansas, Kentucky and Texas.
 Virginia which has one county in the million dollar club above also had several counties in this illustration.

 <img width="530" alt="Screenshot (506)" src="https://user-images.githubusercontent.com/102890151/189780778-ab83263e-4424-41e1-888b-0f8f99cce793.png">

-#### Not the Million Dollar Club, not even close
+#### It Doesn't Get Any Cheaper Than This...Unless You Move in with Your Parents

-Finally a map (below) showing a collection of counties whose average home value iss below $60,000.
-These counties tended to be along the Mississippi River in Arkansas, along the Red River in Oklahoma, and in EAstern Kentucky.
+Lastly, a map (below) showing a collection of counties whose average home value is below $60,000.
+These counties tended to be along the Mississippi River in Arkansas, along the Red River in Oklahoma, and in mountains of Eastern Kentucky.

 <img width="584" alt="Screenshot (507)" src="https://user-images.githubusercontent.com/102890151/189780784-dae05bda-cfd6-442e-a87e-ee92a2815cae.png">